When selecting a trustee, be sure you understand all of the duties required before you name someone who may not be ready to take on the task.

 - Can provide access to professional asset management

-When choosing your trustee, keep the complete job description in mind.
+When selecting a trustee, keep the complete job description in mind.
 The bottom line is: a corporate trustee is generally a professional who has more time, experience, and resources to achieve better results than your Uncle Charlie or Aunt Mable.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.Contact an Expert